- Who we are

 We have published a booklet which covers our proposal in more detail – you can download the booklet here (pdf, 4mb).

-The first step to changing our Group structure was to set up a Community Benefit Society, the most common type of housing association today.
-Still called Peabody, this was set up on 9 November 2016.
+The first step to changing our Group structure was to change Peabody's legal structure to a Community Benefit Society, the most common type of housing association today.
+This happened on 9 November 2016.
+We will continue to be known as Peabody.
 We are still a charity and our mission and purpose remains the same.
 We are regulated by the Homes and Communities Agency and the Financial Conduct Authority.